 Road bike geometry, but with flat handlebars.
 The cheapest version of the Sirrus comes with Shimano Altus gears, a triple chainring and eight-speed rear cassette.

 The flat handlebar version of Decathlon’s B’Twin Triban 100 can be fitted with mudguards and rack to make it a practical round-town bike.
 It has 32mm tyres for pothole-eating comfort and a seven-speed rear cassette.
+Want drop bars?
+There's a version with those for £249.99.

 A road bike is a fast option for longer journeys, but it can also do double duty for training and sportives or simply for getting a little further afield on a weekend leisure ride.
 We’ll assume you have a fairly traditional student budget and have therefore focused on some of the cheaper options below.